ChongXern/tp/docs/UserGuide.md

 ### Viewing Help: `help`

-- Shows a message explaining how to access the help page or list of commands.
+- Shows a message explaining the different commands available and their formats.

 Format: `help`

 ### View Transaction History: `view-history`

-- Access getter for all the last n transactions made.
+- Displays the last n transactions made.
+- `view-history all` command shows all the whole list of transactions.

-Format: `view-history n/NUM`
+Format: `view-history n/NUM` or `view-history all`

 Example: `view-history n/20`